ftrain/django-ftrain/README.rst

 - Make Haystack an option rather than the only way to display things
 - Get caching fixed
 - Make it possible to launch from the command line with a working django
+- Separate out apps and release as individual projects (I.e. setup.py and post to PyPI)